WaveEngine/EvergineDocs/manual/addons/mrtk/getting_started.md

 # Getting started
 ---
-To get started using our Mixed Reality Toolkit, you have to follow these steps:
+These are the initial steps to follow in order to get started using our Mixed Reality Toolkit:
 1. Create a new Evergine project, or open an existing one.
 2. Install the Evergine.MRTK add-on using the add-on management option in Evergine Studio.

 ![Add-on installation](images/addon_installation.png)

 3. Change all scenes that will use MRTK functionality so they extend MRTK's XRScene class instead of Evergine's Scene class.
-You must also fill in some values for material properties that the scene uses.
+There are some material properties that the scene uses, which need to be filled in.
 ```csharp
 using System;
 using Evergine.MRTK.Scenes;